OneWeb Launch Programme:

 Launch #4: December 2020

-OneWeb’s fourth launch, carried about by Arianespace from the Vostochny Cosmodrome.
+OneWeb’s fourth launch on 18 December 2020, was carried about by Arianespace from the Vostochny Cosmodrome.
 After confirming successful launch and contact with all 36 satellites, the latest deployment brings the in-orbit constellation to 110 satellites and puts OneWeb on track to launch regional commercial service in 2021 and global service in 2022.

 You may hear these words often when you tune in to our Launch Day coverage, or view it on replay.

 Here's a glossary to make this launch (and the many more that will follow) easy to understand...

 Dispenser: a tube inside the rocket, right underneath the faring, designed to host the satellites.

 Fregat: the type of upper stage used by Soyuz rockets.
 It has a liquid propellant engine.